Four-wheel drive: Differentials

 The HMMWV is a 4WD/AWD that (continuously) powers all wheels evenly via a manually lockable center differential, and Torsen torque-sensing differentials both front and rear.

 Two wheels fixed to the same axle (but on the opposite axle ends) need to turn at different speeds as a vehicle goes around a curve.
 The reason is that the wheel that is located on the inner side of the curve needs to travel less distance than the opposite wheel for the same duration of time.
 However, if both wheels are connected to the same axle driveshaft, they always have to spin at the same speed relative to each other.
 When going around a curve, this either forces one of the wheels to slip, if possible, to balance the apparent distance covered, or creates uncomfortable and mechanically stressful wheel hop.
 To prevent this, the wheels are allowed to turn at different speeds using a mechanical or hydraulic differential.
 This allows one driveshaft to independently drive two output shafts, axles that go from the differential to the wheel, at different speeds.

 The differential does this by distributing angular force (in the form of torque) evenly, while distributing angular velocity (turning speed) such that the average for the two output shafts is equal to that of the differential ring gear.
 When powered, each axle requires a differential to distribute power between the left and right sides.
 When power is distributed to all four wheels, a third or 'center' differential can be used to distribute power between the front and rear axles.

-The described system handles extremely well, as it is able to accommodate various forces of movement and distribute power evenly and smoothly, making slippage unlikely.
-Once it does slip, however, recovery is difficult.
+The described system handles extremely well, as it is able to accommodate various forces of movement and distribute power evenly and smoothly, making slippage less likely.
+However, recovery is difficult.
 If the left front wheel of a 4WD vehicle slips on an icy patch of road, for instance, the slipping wheel spins faster than the other wheels due to the lower traction at that wheel.
 Since a differential applies equal torque to each half-shaft, power is reduced at the other wheels, even if they have good traction.
 This problem can happen in both 2WD and 4WD vehicles, whenever a driven wheel is placed on a surface with little traction or raised off the ground.
 The simplistic design works acceptably well for 2WD vehicles.
 It is much less acceptable for 4WD vehicles, because 4WD vehicles have twice as many wheels with which to lose traction, increasing the likelihood that it may happen.
-4WD vehicles may also be more likely to drive on surfaces with reduced traction.
-However, since torque is divided between four wheels rather than two, each wheel receives roughly half the torque of a 2WD vehicle, reducing the potential for wheel slip.
+4WD vehicles may also be more likely to be driven on surfaces with reduced traction.
+However, because torque is divided between four wheels rather than two, each wheel receives roughly half the torque of a 2WD vehicle, reducing the potential for wheel slip.